Testing

 // "@generated/workers" as shown above.

-Cloesce needs only the CIDL (generated interface definition) and Constructor Registry (linked Model, Service and Plain Old Object exports) to function be used in tests.
+Cloesce needs only the CIDL (generated interface definition) and Constructor Registry (linked Model, Service and Plain Old Object exports) to be used in tests.
+This means you can write tests for your Models and Services without needing to run a full Cloudflare Worker environment.

-Since Models rely on Cloudflare Workers bindings (D1, KV, R2, etc), you will need to mock these bindings in your test environment.
+ORM methods rely on Cloudflare Workers bindings (D1, KV, R2, etc.), so you will need to mock these bindings in your test environment.
 The best choice for this is Miniflare, which provides an in memory implementation of Cloudflare Workers runtime and bindings.

-A basic Miniflare setup is shown in the template project which can be installed with:
+A basic Miniflare setup is included in the template project which can be installed with: